 Wildfires can occur anywhere across the U.S., given the right conditions.
 That’s why learning wildfire preparedness, no matter where you live, is so important.
 Preparedness can prevent injury and death to people and animals, plus limit the amount of damage and destruction that communities face.

+Peak wildfire season does vary by state, so where you live determines what months to be on the lookout.
 Wildfire preparedness starts with understanding your community's specific risks and the times of year that wildfires are most likely to ignite.
 Typically, wildfires occur seasonally.
 The following locations see wildfires most often in these seasons:

-- Southeast and Texas: Early spring
+- Southeast and Texas: March–April

-- Northeast and Southwest: Late spring
+- Northeast and Southwest: May–June

-- Pacific Northwest and Northern California: Summer
+- Pacific Northwest and Northern California: June–September

-- Southern California: Fall
+- Southern California: August–October

 According to the Federal Emergency Management Agency (FEMA), there are three things you must consider when protecting your home from the risk of wildfires: